|

 3-3-2000 (Age 57)

-from St. Joseph's College in Rennselear in l964 with a business
+Joseph's College in Rennselear in l964 with a business degree.

-three children - John of Chicago, Suzanne of Los Angeles and
+John of Chicago, Suzanne of Los Angeles and Gerianne of Dallas.

 Burial was in Chicago.